BarnesFoundation/barnes-tms-extract/README.md

 These scripts rely on the existence of a series of CSV files to add image secrets, computer vision data, etc. Those files must be stored in the directory referenced in [`config/base.json`](./config/base.json) in `CSV.dataPath`.
 If these files are missing, the update scripts will not finish running, and the collection index will be considered incomplete and ignored by the front-end.

-### Old

-If at any time the Elasticsearch index becomes corrupted and needs to be rebuild, it can be reconstructed from a TMS export and by running a few analysis scripts.

-- run `src/scripts/rebuildES.js --csv csv_***`, replacing csv_*** with the name of the CSV to rebuild from
-- run `pm2 start ecosystem.config.js` if the COLOR_PROCESSING microservice is not running
-- run `src/scripts/nightlyColorProcess.js` to run Cooper-Hewitt color processing on all of the images
-- run `src/scripts/saveImageKeysToEs.js` to store all of the image keys in Elasticsearch

 ## Deployment